alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 TRIO`, which was the answer.

 During the hunt, some teams solved this puzzle in 5 minutes.
 My team was not that fast (13 minutes), but you can see how applying a few tricks let us focus directly on the solve path and reduced unnecessary effort.
 This solve was a very extreme case, and the tricks I've described are usually not *this* effective, but try them out sometime.
+I expect them to be of use.

+*Thanks to Eugene C., Evan Chen,
+Nicholai Dimov,
-*Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi, Olga Vinogradova for giving feedback on earlier drafts of this post.*
+Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi, Olga Vinogradova, and Patrick Xia for giving feedback on earlier drafts of this post.*